Data degradation: Paper media

 Paper media, such as punched cards and punched tape, may literally rot.
 Mylar punched tape is another approach that does not rely on electromagnetic stability.
 Degradation of books and printing paper is primarily driven by acid hydrolysis of glycosidic bonds within the cellulose molecule as well as by oxidation; degradation of paper is accelerated by high relative humidity, high temperature, as well as by exposure to acids, oxygen, light, and various pollutants, including various volatile organic compounds and nitrogen dioxide.

 Streaming media

 Data degradation occurs in streaming media transmission, causing data quality issues.

 Example

-One manifestation of data degradation is when one or a few bits are randomly flipped over a long period of time.
+One manifestation of data degradation is when one or a few bits are randomly flipped over a long period.
 This is illustrated by several digital images below, all consisting of 326,272 bits.
 The original photo is displayed first.
 In the next image, a single bit was changed from 0 to 1.
 In the next two images, two and three bits were flipped.
 On Linux systems, the binary difference between files can be revealed using the cmp command (e.g. cmp -b bitrot-original.jpg bitrot-1bit-changed.jpg).